 Ben is on his way to recovery.
 With months of sobriety and weekly counseling, he again enjoys his friends, school and life without marijuana.
 He is sleeping better, and his mood is improved.
 His friendship circle now consists of others who don’t smoke or use drugs.
 His parents feel that they can trust him again, and have reinstated his driving privileges.
 Although Ben feels that he may at times have an urge or craving for marijuana, he is hopeful that the skills learned in the treatment program and therapy will prevent a relapse.
 He is committed to full sobriety, motivated by his successful sobriety days, and his forthcoming high school graduation.

 For parents reading this blog post, here are some early warning signs that your teen may be experiencing negative effects of marijuana:

-While most teens do not end up like Ben, the worry is that with the higher THC contents in marijuana today, the earlier age of use in teens, and the overall perception that marijuana is not dangerous or addictive, there may be more stories like Ben’s.
+While most teens do not end up like Ben in his story, the worry is that with the higher THC contents in marijuana today, the earlier age of use among teens, and the overall perception that marijuana is not dangerous or addictive, there may be more stories like Ben’s.

 It is therefore even more important to have a conversation with teens about the risks of marijuana, and an ongoing dialogue about healthy choices.
 One site that parents may find useful for reviewing with teens is the National Institute on Drug Abuse (NIDA) website for kids and parents: http://www.teens.drugabuse.gov